reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 [When(@"^this expression is treated as a regex$")]
 ```

-There are a few special cases listed below
+There are a few special cases listed below.

 #### Invalid expressions after upgrade